bigwiv/Biopython-cn/chr13.rst

 available on ``tree.root`` and any clade below it. (``Clade`` also has a ``root`` property, which returns the clade object itself.)

-13.4.1??Search and traversal methods
+13.4.1  Search and traversal methods
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 For convenience, we provide a couple of simplified methods that return
 all external or internal nodes directly as a list:

  **``get_terminals``**
-    makes a list of all of this tree°Øs terminal (leaf) nodes.
+    makes a list of all of this tree‚Äôs terminal (leaf) nodes.
 **``get_nonterminals``**
-    makes a list of all of this tree°Øs nonterminal (internal) nodes.
+    makes a list of all of this tree‚Äôs nonterminal (internal) nodes.

 These both wrap a method with full control over tree traversal,
 ``find_clades``.
 Two more traversal methods, ``find_elements`` and
 ``find_any``, rely on the same core functionality and accept the same
-arguments, which we°Øll call a °∞target specification°± for lack of a
+arguments, which we‚Äôll call a ‚Äútarget specification‚Äù for lack of a
 better description.
 These specify which objects in the tree will be
 matched and returned during iteration.
 The first argument can be any of
 the following types:

 -  A **TreeElement instance**, which tree elements will match by
-   identity °™ so searching with a Clade instance as the target will find
+   identity ‚Äî so searching with a Clade instance as the target will find
    that clade in the tree;
--  A **string**, which matches tree elements°Ø string representation °™ in
+-  A **string**, which matches tree elements‚Äô string representation ‚Äî in
-   particular, a clade°Øs ``name`` *(added in Biopython 1.56)*;
+   particular, a clade‚Äôs ``name`` *(added in Biopython 1.56)*;
 -  A **class** or **type**, where every tree element of the same type
    (or sub-type) will be matched;
 -  A **dictionary** where keys are tree element attributes and values